dlt-hub/dlt/docs/website/docs/general-usage/schema.md

    root table.
 1. `unique` tells that column is unique. on some destination that generates unique index.

-`dlt` let's you define additional performance hints.
+`dlt` lets you define additional performance hints:

 1. `partition` marks column to be used to partition data.
 1. `sort` marks column as sortable/having order. on some destinations that non-unique generates